Trier: Organization of city districts

 The Trier urban area is divided into 19 city districts.
 For each district there is an Ortsbeirat (local council) of between 9 and 15 members, as well as an Ortsvorsteher (local representative).
 The local councils are charged with hearing the important issues that affect the district, although the final decision on any issue rests with the city council.
 The local councils nevertheless have the freedom to undertake limited measures within the bounds of their districts and their budgets.

 The districts of Trier with area and inhabitants (December 31, 2009):

 Climate

 Trier has an oceanic climate (Köppen: Cfb), but with greater extremes than the marine versions of northern Germany.
 Summers are warm except in unusual heat waves and winters are recurrently cold, but not harsh.
 Precipitation is high despite not being on the coast.
 As a result of the European heat wave in 2003, the highest temperature recorded was 39 °C on 8 August of that year.
+On 25 July 2019, a record-breaking temperature of 40.6 °C was recorded.
 The lowest recorded temperature was −19.3 °C on February 2, 1956.